slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-7/packetizer_raw_output.md

 Correct the normative reference in Section 7.4 to point to RFC 9815 Section 8.6 (or the relevant IANA registry) instead of RFC 4271 Section 3.

+**Severity:** Low
+  *Basis:* While the misreference is primarily a documentation issue, it can cause confusion during implementation if left uncorrected.

+**Confidence:** High

 ---